Electronic Application Submission Process

 Grants.gov is a central storehouse for information on over 1,000 grant programs and provides access to approximately $500 billion in annual awards to various Federal agencies.
 All IHS Funding Announcements for competitive awards are required to be electronically submitted in Grants.gov.

-Provides an overview of the steps required to register as a Grants.gov user to apply for IHS Funding Opportunities.
+Provides a brief overview of the application process and the steps required to register as a Grants.gov user to apply for IHS Funding Opportunities.

 - For information regarding Grants.gov go to Applicant FAQs.